 Anna Coombs, Tangle Director.

 Louisa began writing fiction more recently, and was proud to be included in Closure: Contemporary Black British Short Stories, named by the Guardian as one of the best books of 2015, and listed in BuzzFeed's ‘22 Brilliant New Books You Should Read.’
-She is currently completing her first short story collection and first novel with the help of her mentor Jacob Ross.
+She has recently completed her first short story collection, Stay with me, with the help of her mentor Jacob Ross and is looking for a publisher.

 'Louisa Adjoa Parker's fiction presents us with the real lives of real people caught up in powerful moments of crisis, trauma and self-revelation.
 This is the work of an enormously talented writer.
 I look forward to her emergence as one of the outstanding writers of her generation.'